Genivia/ugrep/README.md

            --help Print a help message.

            --hexdump=[1-8][b][c][h]
                   Output  matches  in  1 to 8 columns of 8 hexadecimal bytes.
 The default is 2 columns or 16 bytes per line.
 Option  `b'  removes all  space  breaks,  `c'  hides  the  character  column, and `h' removes the hex spacing only.
 Enables -X if -W  or  -X  is  not specified.

+           --[no-]hidden
+                  Do (not) search hidden files and directories.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
 This option applies to ASCII letters only.

            --ignore-files[=FILE]
                   Ignore  files  and  directories  matching the globs in each FILE when encountered in recursive searches.
 The  default  FILE  is `.gitignore'.
 Matching  files  and  directories located in the directory tree rooted at a FILE's location are ignored by tempo- rarily  overriding  the --exclude and --exclude-dir globs.
 Note that files and directories specified as ugrep FILE arguments are not ignored.
 This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 When GLOB contains a `/',  full  pathnames  are  matched.
                   Otherwise  basenames  are matched.
 Note that --exclude patterns take priority over --include patterns.
+GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only  directories whose name matches GLOB are included in recur- sive searches.
 GLOB can use **, *, ?, and [...]  as  wildcards, and  \  to  quote  a  wildcard or backslash character literally.
                   When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames  are  matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
+GLOB should be quoted  to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read  the  globs from FILE and search only files and directories whose name matches  one  or  more  globs  (as  if  specified  by --include  and  --include-dir).
 Lines  starting with a `#' and empty lines in FILE are ignored.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

            --include-fs=MOUNTS
                   Only  file systems specified by MOUNTS are included in recursive searches.
 MOUNTS is a comma-separated list of mount  points  or pathnames   of  directories  on  file  systems.   --include-fs=. restricts recursive searches to the file system of  the  working directory  only.
 Note  that  --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned  to  search  files.
 By default,  or when NUM is specified as zero, an optimum number of threads is spawned to search files simultaneously.  -J1 disables
                   threading: files are searched in the same order as specified.

            -j, --smart-case
                   Perform  case  insensitive matching unless a pattern contains an upper case letter.
 This option applies to ASCII letters only.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified,